-The daily schedule is dictated by the surf conditions and the ideal times to surf.
+The daily schedule is always changing, as it is dictated by the surf conditions and tides.

 - Transportation to/from the airport.

 - Accommodation in a shared or private cabana, private bathroom, and access to a beautiful beachfront resort.

 - All daily meals, snacks, and drinks (alcohol & video analysis not included).

 - Daily surf coaching and guiding with experienced coaches.

 - Surfboard rental – we have an excellent quiver of boards to choose from!

 - Daily yoga classes with our in-house yoga teacher.

 - Fun activities throughout the week!
 Transport to/from included.